vmware-tanzu/tanzu-dev-portal/content/guides/spring/scg-what-is.md

 ---
+title:  "Spring Cloud Gateway: What Is It?"
-title:  "What is Spring Cloud Gateway"
+sortTitle: "Spring Cloud Gateway"
-weight: 1000
+weight: 1
+tags:
+- spring-cloud-gateway
 ---

 Spring Cloud Gateway provides a library for building API Gateways on top of Spring and Java.
 It provides a flexible way of routing requests based on a number of criteria, as well as focuses on cross cutting concerns such as security, resiliency, and monitoring.